Profiling Conventions and Approach

 Implementers conforming to the PS-CA Implementation Guide, when receiving patient summary content

-Additionally, vendors should expect that some jurisdictions may further constrain support of this element within the context of their own jurisdictional content.
+Additionally, vendors should expect that some jurisdictions may further constrain support of coded elements within the context of their own jurisdictional content.

-Profiles from the STU1 Release of IPS-UV were initially reviewed as the starting point for the PS-CA profiles.
+Profiles from the STU1 (Standard for Trial Use 1) Release of IPS-UV were initially reviewed as the starting point for the PS-CA profiles.

-Using the data dictionaries provided by the participating jurisdictions, gaps were identified where any participating jurisdiction did not currently support that had an IPS constraint on it (e.g., marked as MS or as having minimum cardinality).
+Using data dictionaries provided by the participating jurisdictions, gaps were identified where any participating jurisdiction did not currently support an element that had an IPS constraint on it (e.g., marked as Must Support or as having minimum cardinality).

-Where a gap was believed to be an over-constraint of the IPS-UV (e.g., profiling decision that went against their stated principles and intent), the most recent releases of IPS-UV (e.g., CI Build and Connectathon branch) were reviewed to determine if the gap was resolved by the IPS-UV since the initial balloted specification.
+Where a gap was believed to be an over-constraint in IPS-UV STU1 (e.g., profiling decision that went against their stated principles and intent), more recent releases of IPS-UV (e.g., CI Build and Connectathon branches) were reviewed to determine if the gap was resolved by the IPS-UV since the initial balloted specification.
 Where the over-constraint was not corrected, it was surfaced as in imperfection to the IPS-UV team.

-Any gaps, that were due to limitations of current systems, were noted, sized, and brought forth to the coordinating table with recommendations and rationale for what gaps are tackled in the first draft versus which may need to be closed in later versions.
+Any gaps that were due to limitations of current systems were noted, sized, and brought forth to the Coordinating Table with recommendations and rationale for which gaps should be addressed in more immediate versions versus which may be closed in later versions.

-Elements originally marked MS that showed larger gaps in support should be noted through comments and surfaced to the participating standards teams to validate whether or not the data dictionary gap reflected current capability of systems to support the element.
-Confirmed sizeable gaps should be put forth for relaxation according to the process agreed on by the executive committee and the coordinating table.
+Elements originally marked Must Support that showed larger gaps in support should be noted through comments and surfaced to the participating standards teams to validate whether or not the data dictionary reflected current capability of systems to support the element.
+Confirmed sizeable gaps should be put forth for relaxation according to the process agreed on by the executive committee and the Coordinating Table.

-See Approach to Composition Section below for details on how MS flags on composition sections were handled when the section had mixed support in Version 1.0.
+See Approach to Composition Section, below, for details on how Must Support flags on composition sections were handled when the section had mixed support in Version 1.0.